dallen12151830/PEFT/README.md

 - Training Logs saved as CSV
 - Output Plots saved as `loss.pdf` and `acc.pdf`

-These outputs can be reproduced by running the notebook in Colab or locally.
+These results can be reproduced by running the notebook locally or on Google Colab.

 ---